EorlEli/deep-research/README.md

 - Asks clarifying questions about your research topic,
 - Plans relevant web searches,
 - Gathers and summarizes information,
-- Writes a detailed report,
-- And emails the report to you.
+- And emails the information to you.

 All of this is done through a simple web interface.